 ©copyright 2013 The Brochs of Coigach Limited, All Rights Reserved

 Gille Buidhe and Scàl were two brothers who are said to have been the first people to settle Coigach, the remote peninsula in the northwest of Scotland where we live.
 You can take that with a pinch of salt.
-But it's a nice story.
+But it's a nice tale.
 That's how the abodes that we named after them look from the sea.
 Just a part of the rugged landscape.

 And if you need any more reasons to visit The Brochs, Red Magazine wrote that we are "The Best of Britain for a Wilderness Getaway".
 The German travel magazine MERIAN lists us as "One of the World's 100 Dream Destinations for Two".
 The Royal Incorporation of Architects (RIAS) named The Brochs as one of the best new buildings in Scotland in 2011.
 That was the year when we started.
 And The Civic Trust thinks the Brochs are one of the best new developments in Scotland "for design and cultural, social and economic contribution to the local community."
-Our favourite is Scottish Field's description of The Brochs as one of "the most memorably eclectic self-catering property in the country".
+Our favourite is Scottish Field's description of The Brochs as one of "the most memorably eclectic self-catering properties in the country".

 Just call or email us! atering in Scotland